Dry January: 7 tips to avoid falling off the wagon

 Seek support

-If you want to be supported throughout Dry January, you can sign up to the campaign through Alcohol Change UK, which will cheer you on throughout the month.
+If you want to be supported throughout Dry January, you can download Alcohol Change UK’s Try Dry app.
+You can also sign up for motivational emails from the UK charity to give you some encouragement throughout the month.

 Create a mantra

 Set yourself a daily reminder of why you have decided to give up alcohol.
-It could be as simple as a Keep a post-it on your fridge or computer screen.
+It could be as simple as putting a note on your fridge or computer screen – maybe even a background on your phone?
+This keeps you reminded that you are doing Dry January and makes you less likely to accidentally fall off the wagon.

 Buddy up